November 21st, 2024

 The impact a scratch has on your car’s value depends on how severe the damage is.
 Let’s break down the main types of scratches:

-Clear coat scratches are minor, only affecting the outermost clear coat layer of paint.
+Clear coat scratches are shallow and only affect the top layer of your car’s paint.
 You may not even be able to feel these with your fingernails and can often be buffed out with some polish.

 These scratches dig a bit deeper and get into your car’s coloured paint layer.
 You will definitely be able to feel these with your fingernail, and they can be a bit of an eyesore, so a professional repair might be needed here.